abilugu/AuthProject/README.md

 - **Key Management**: Automatic generation and storage in Keychain

 ### Environment Variables
-- Client IDs and secrets loaded from environment variables
+- Client IDs and secrets loaded from Xcode scheme environment variables
-- Fallback values provided for development
 - No hardcoded secrets in source code
+- Secure credential management for development and production